Dopamine: Natural ways to Increase Dopamine Levels

 Food sources of dopamine increasing tyrosine include almonds, avocados, bananas, dairy products, lima beans, pumpkin seeds, and sesame seeds.

-Foods such as sugar, saturated fats, cholesterol, and refined foods interfere with proper brain function and can cause low dopamine.
-Consumption of saturated fats and cholesterol should also be reduced because they can clog the arteries to the brain, heart, and other organs.
+Foods such as sugar, trans fats, cholesterol, and refined foods interfere with proper brain function and can cause low dopamine.
+Consumption of trans fats and cholesterol should also be reduced because they can clog the arteries to the brain, heart, and other organs.

 Caffeine must also be avoided by persons with depression.
 Caffeine is a stimulant which initially speeds up neurotransmission, raises the amount of serotonin, and temporarily elevates mood.

 Dopamine precursors are specific amino acids that our brains utilize to manufacture dopamine.
 Neurotransmitters are frequently not supplied in great enough levels by our modern diet or in the way our brain best utilizes them.
-As stress further depletes supplies it is difficult, if not impossible, for the brain to restore necessary amounts to proper levels.
-Dopamine supplements are required to increase dopamine and other neurotransmitter supplies.
+As stress further depletes supplies, it is difficult, if not impossible, for the brain to restore necessary amounts to proper levels.
+Dopamine supplements may then be required to increase dopamine and other neurotransmitter supplies.
 Dopamine supplements increase dopamine naturally with little to no side effects.